front-commerce/developers.front-commerce.com/source/docs/essentials/installation.md

 #### Configure stores

 Configure the project by creating a `src/config/stores.js` file.
-It should be an object with stores codes as keys and configurations as values.
+It should be an object with store codes as keys and configurations as values.

 Here is an example: